Who's cooking in the kitchen?

 The recipes, except for pineapple rice, are a sampling of those submitted by members of Destin-based Mission Love Seeds.

-"I got them from my friend, Pam Griffin, who authored a cookbook, ’Heavenly Delights,’ as a fundraiser for the charity," Pallotta said.
-"I love the recipes because they reflect so many different tastes from quite a few states in the U.S., and the Philippines."

 Mission Love Seeds helps children throughout the world and responds locally after disasters to demonstrate God’s love.
-For a cookbook or to learn more about the organization, write Mission Love Seeds, 55 Country Club Drive, Destin FL 32541 or email missionloveseeds@cox.net.
+To learn more about the organization, write Mission Love Seeds, 55 Country Club Drive, Destin FL 32541 or email missionloveseeds@cox.net.

 "Cooking Up a Mystery" e-books are available on Amazon, Barnes and Noble, Kobo and Pelican Book Group, and print books will be available soon online at Amazon, Pelican Book Group and Barnes and Noble.